sreedevivedula/sreedevivedula.github.io/_posts/2014-10-29-getting-started-with-chef.markdown

 Chef Workflow is achieved by three major components <b>Chef Server</b>, <b>Chef Nodes</b>, <b>Chef Workstation</b>

-(Please note that in the below lines, Machine refers to either a physical machine / a cloud hosted server / virtual image )
+(Please note that in the below lines, Machine refers to either a physical machine or a cloud hosted server or virtual image )

 <h3>Chef Server</h3>